 Pornography hurts adults, children, couples, families, and society.
 Among adolescents, pornography hinders the development of a healthy sexuality, and among adults, it distorts sexual attitudes and social realities.
 In families, pornography use leads to marital dissatisfaction, infidelity, separation, and divorce.”

 The number of U.S. employees reported by the Bureau of Labor Statistics as of March 30th, 2012 was 132 million.
-If we divide this to represent 28% of employees using a work computer to visit pornographic sites up to ~37million employees viewing pornography.
-(There are many ways to pare down this number, for example by excluding some labor categories, but for the sake of the exercise we’re keeping it simple).
+If we divide this by the 28% of employees who use a work computer to visit pornographic sites, up to 37 million employees view pornography in the workplace.
+(Note: There are many ways to pare down this number, for example by excluding some labor categories, but for the sake of the exercise we’re keeping it simple).

 Thus, if 37 million employees are viewing the average amount of pornography cited by the Nielsen Company, the annual productivity loss to companies is a staggering $16.9 Billion dollars.